esProcScript/data-file-processor/split-a-csv-file-into-multiple-files.md

 |:-|:-|:-|
 |1|=file(“e:/log.txt”:”UTF-8”).cursor@s()|　|
 |2|for A1,5000|=file(“e:/log/log_”/#A2/”.txt”).export(A2)|

-A1 Import the log file with the cursor; @s option enables reading the whole line as a string.

-A2 Loop through the cursor to retrieve 5000 rows each time, which forms 1000 piece of logs.

-B2 Generate logs file names according to the loop number, such as log_1.txt, log_2.txt… and export all retrieved rows in the current time to A2.

 Example 2: log.txt stores application execution logs, as shown below.
 Each piece of log is made up of an indefinite number of lines that starts with a left square bracket and ends before another left square bracket.
 The task is to split the file into multiple files and each will contain 1000 logs.